hazelcast/hazelcast/hazelcast-documentation/src/CommonExceptionTypes.md

 # Common Exception Types

-You may see the following exceptions in any Hazelcast operation when the stated situations occur:
+You may see the following exceptions in any Hazelcast operation when the following situations occur:

 - `HazelcastInstanceNotActiveException`: Thrown when `HazelcastInstance` is not active (already shutdown or being shutdown) during an invocation.